ClaytonTaylor/June2016DemoCode/week3/angular-directives/readme.md

 This directive is a favorite of many as it saves developers a ton of work to create many of the same type of DOM elements at a time.
 Think of it as a `for` loop for HTML!

-Let's add an array of names to our controller and use `ng-repeat` to show each of them in their own `<p>` tag in our markup.
+Let's add an array of names to our controller and use `ng-repeat` to show each of them in their own `<li>` tag in our markup.

 In our JavaScript: